SumiSastri/music-catalog/client/src/docs-and-guides/react-redux/store/store-setup.md

 3. Create actions/ reducers outside the store (see reducer section for how to set up reducers and actions section for how to set up actions)

+4. Add the ```store.subscribe()``` method and call the action in this function, for example, ```store.subscribe(incrementCounter())```

+You need to run this each time you want to call the function as the subscribe method invokes the function only once.
+For the understanding of how redux works under the hood it is useful to run this vanilla set-up however, it is more practical to set the store up with middleware.
+Thunk is only one such tool.

 1. Set-up a basic store with middleware
 Import methods available from the redux library and the middleware